izabera/edirc/README.md

 The source is mostly from GNU ed 1.10, the license is GNU GPL v3+.

 You can try it out in freenode, it replies via pm and in #edirc.
-In channels it ignores every message that doesn't start with , (comma).
+In channels it ignores every message that doesn't start with the trigger (default: +).

+It needs a recent-ish bash (tested in 4.3, it should work in 4.2).
+Optional dependencies are inotifywait and curl to upload the files.

 Enjoy.